Aaqib Javed

-He has also served as the director of cricket operations and head coach of Pakistan Super League side Lahore Qalandars.
+He has also served as the director of cricket operations and head coach of Pakistan Super League team Lahore Qalandars.
 In 2024, he relinquished these responsibilities when he became a part of the selection committee.

 Early and personal life

 Aaqib Javed was born into a Punjabi Jat (Sandhu clan) family in Sheikhupura, Punjab.

 He has studied at Government Islamia College in Lahore.

 He married Farzana Aqib, a novelist, poet, journalist and human rights activist, in 1998.

 International career

 Aaqib's best performances in internationals came against India.
 He took 54 wickets in his 39 ODIs against India at an average of 24.64 – 6.79 runs lower than his career ODI average.
 Four of his six ODI Man of the Match awards were against India.

 Aaqib took a hat-trick in an ODI against India on 25 October 1991, aged only 19 years and 81 days.
 He remains the youngest player to have taken an ODI hat-trick.
 He was a key member of the Pakistan team that won the 1992 Cricket World Cup.
 Following the emergence of Shoaib Akhtar in the late 1990s, Aaqib Javed's international cricket career instantly came to an end at the age of 26.